Vyral/base-template/_posts/2019-06-02-the-6-personal-perspectives-to-live-by-in-your-life--business.md

 The coalescence of these six points allowed me to go from E to P—entrepreneurial to purposeful.
 As you think about and reflect on your own life, dedicate some thought to your future.
 When you’re able to define where you want to be and why you do what you do, you can achieve any and every goal you’ve set for yourself.

-If you have any questions or thoughts about the six personal perspectives, feel free to let me know.
+If you have any questions or thoughts about the Six Personal Perspectives, feel free to let me know.
 They’ve changed my life and I know they’ll change yours as well.
 If you have any other questions related to real estate, you can reach out to me as well.
 I’d love to hear from you\!